rakhi-pal/infinite-scroll-react/README.md

 ## Trade offs or Further Enhancements - if given extra time

- ● We can so the testing of the components using jest.
  ● Performance of the application can be improved.
  ● UI can be enhanced further.
- ● Favorites list can be stored in the localhost and retrieved from there.